cybertec-postgresql/ora_migrator/README.md

   - `sequences`: Oracle sequences
   - `index_columns`: columns of Oracle indexes that do *not* belong to a constraint
+  - `schemas`: Oracle schemas
+  - `triggers`: Triggers on Oracle tables
+  - `packages`: definition and bodies of PL/SQL packages
+  - `table_privs`: privileges of users on tables
+  - `column_privs`: privileges of users on table columns

   Objects in Oracle system schemas will not be shown.